 The costs of providing the program services and other activities have been summarized on a functional basis in the statements of activities.
 The statements of functional expenses presents the natural classification detail of expenses by function.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
 Expenses are allocated on a reasonable basis that is consistently applied.
 When possible, expenses are first allocated by direct identification and then allocation if an expenditure benefits more than one program or function.
-The expenses that are allocated on the basis of estimates of time and effort.
+The expenses that are allocated include salaries and wages, benefits, payroll taxes, which are allocated on the basis of estimates of time and effort.